BIOGRAPHY OF SANDOR ZICHERMAN

 In 1987 he organized (and participated in) the First Russian Stone-carving Sculpture Symposium in Togliatti.
 The 10 big granite sculptures created during the symposium were presented to the city.

-SUMMARY OF HIS TIME IN THE USSR
+SUMMARY OF TIME IN THE USSR

 MOVING TO HUNGARY

-Sandor Zicherman passed away in Budapest in 2021 at the age of 86.
+Sandor Zicherman passed away in Budapest in 2021, at the age of 86.